Buyer's Guide

 Getting a mortgage pre-approval is the first step in the buying process.
 Call us at 817-714-2633 and we’ll be happy to connect you with local reputable lenders.

-Have at least 3.5% of a potential sales price saved for your down payment.
-The down payment is cash that you pay up front for your home.
+Have at least 3.5% to 5% of the potential sales price saved for your down payment and closing costs.
+The down payment is the cash you pay upfront for your home.

 There are two major types of loans: FHA and Conventional.

-An FHA loan is a government-insured loan that currently requires 3.5% down payment.
-It’s designed for low-to-moderate-income borrowers requiring a lower minimum down payment and credit scores than a conventional loan.
+An FHA loan is a government-insured loan that currently requires a 3.5% down payment.
+It’s designed for low- to moderate-income borrowers who need a lower minimum down payment and credit scores than those of a conventional loan.

-A Conventional loan currently requires a minimum of 5% down.
-Some lenders may offer conventional loans with 3% down payments.
+A Conventional loan currently requires a minimum down payment of 5%.
+Some lenders may offer other options.

 Job loss can happen to anyone and unfortunately, would put your loan approval at risk.
 With a lender’s disapproval letter, you should get your earnest money deposit back but you would lose all other payments made such as the option fee, home inspections, appraisal, and survey (if you agreed to pay for one).